yngvem/group-lasso/README.md

     - Create setup.py
     - Create wheels
     - Upload to PyPI
- 3. Write tests
-    - Unregularised vs sklearn
-    - Test for the singular value computations
-    - Brute force tests for Lipschitz coefficients
- 4. Write more docstrings
+ 3. Write more docstrings
- 5. Improve API
+ 4. Improve API
     - Groups should really be provided as boolean masks, not the tuple structure currently used
- 6. Better ScikitLearn compatibility
+ 5. Better ScikitLearn compatibility
     - Use Mixins?
+    - Use randomness correctly
- 7. Multiple regression
+ 6. Multiple regression
- 8. Classification problems (I have an experimental implementation, but it's not tested yet)
+ 7. Classification problems (I have an experimental implementation, but it's not tested yet)

 Unfortunately, the most interesting parts are the least important ones, so expect the list to be worked on from both ends simultaneously.